Investigating the roles of hydrophobicity and electrostatics in the particle-scale dynamics and rheology of dense microgel suspensions: Results and Discussion

+Fig.~\ref{2}(b) shows a representative plot of the elastic moduli, G$^{\prime}$, as a function of temperature, for suspensions of PNIPAM particles{ prepared} with and without additives {in the aqueous medium}.
+The temperature-dependent {G$^{\prime}$} values for all the other samples used in this study are plotted in Figs.~S10(d-f), wh{ile} the corresponding viscous moduli, {G$^{\prime \prime}$}, values are shown in Figs.~S11(a-c) of the supplementary material.
+We note from Fig.~\ref{2}(b) that {G$^{\prime}$} values {decrease} {with increasing concentrations of} dissociating and non-dissociating additives {below the VPTT}. {Hydrophobic shrinkage of PNIPAM particles due to the inclusion of additives and the resultant decrease in suspension volume fraction, as} shown in Figs.~\ref {1}(a),~\ref {2}(a) and S9, result in the observed loss in rigidity below the VPTT.

+Near the VPTT, we observe that {G$^{\prime}$} values increase rapidly in the {samples with} dissociating salts at temperatures that correlate well with the abrupt jumps in $<d_{H}>$.
+Clearly, the observed sharp increase in suspension rigidity is a consequence of the aggregation of PNIPAM particles into clusters due to enhanced electrostatic and hydrophobic inter-particle attractions under these conditions. {While the samples prepared in water or sucrose solutions may presumably form weak interconnected particle clusters due to increased particle hydrophobicity near the VPTT, we note that their} low G$^{\prime}$ values verify the absence of flocculation driven by electrostatic attraction.

+Above the VPTT, aqueous suspensions of PNIPAM microgels are known to form attractive gels~\cite{romeo2010temperature, minami2020criteria}.
+Attractive inter-particle interactions, originating from growing particle hydrophobicity, are believed to drive the gelation process~\cite{misra2024effect,minami2016rheological}.
+Contrary to our observations below the VPTT, we find that suspension rigidities are higher {above the VPTT} in the presence of additives.
+We further note from Figs.~\ref{2}(b) and S10(d-f) that {G$^{\prime}$} values of suspensions containing sucrose are higher than those prepared in pure water, but lower than those with {dissociating} additives in the suspension medium.
+The build-up of moduli values is also much more gradual in {samples with} sucrose.
+This {verifies our earlier intuition} that while hydrophobicity-induced particle shrinkage governs bulk rheological characteristics of aqueous PNIPAM suspensions in the presence of additives below the VPTT, both hydrophobicity and electrostatics {influence} suspension properties near and above the VPTT.

-\subsection{Impact of additives on particle dynamics and rheological properties below the VPTT:}
+\subsection{Influence of additives on particle dynamics and {suspension} rheolog{y} below the VPTT:}

-Fig.~\ref{4}(a) shows a representative plot of frequency sweep oscillatory rheology data for {pure} aqueous suspensions of PNIPAM particles {and also PNIPAM prepared with} additives at 18$^{\circ}$C (below the VPTT).
-We observe that {G$^{\prime}$} exhibits very weak or no angular frequency ($\omega$) dependence, whereas {G$^{\prime \prime}$} shows a minimum at a characteristic frequency.
+Fig.~\ref{3}(a) shows a representative plot of frequency sweep oscillatory rheology data of PNIPAM particles suspended in pure water and different additive solutions below the VPTT (18$^{\circ}$C).
+We observe that {G$^{\prime}$} exhibits very weak or no angular frequency ($\omega$) dependence, while {G$^{\prime \prime}$} shows a minimum at a characteristic frequency.
 Furthermore, {G$^{\prime}$} > {G$^{\prime \prime}$} over the frequency range explored.
-These are typical features of soft glasses~\cite{mason1995elasticity,pham2008yielding}.
-Additional frequency sweep data below the VPTT are shown in Figs. S13(a-c).
-It can be seen that the modulus values decrease significantly with the introduction of additives, suggesting loss of mechanical rigidity, as seen previously in our temperature sweep data below the VPTT.
+These are typical features of soft glasses~\cite{mason1995elasticity,pham2008yielding,koumakis2012direct}.
+Additional frequency sweep data below the VPTT are shown in Figs. S12(a-c) of the supplementary material.
+It can be clearly seen from Figs.~\ref{3}(a) and S12(a-c) that the moduli values decrease significantly with the introduction of additives, suggesting loss of mechanical rigidity, as previously seen in our temperature sweep data below the VPTT.